rustynymph/Processing_Kinect_Explorer/README.md

     * Download [OpenNI SDK (V1.5.7.10)](https://mega.nz/#!yJwg1DJS!uJiLY4180QGXjKp7sze8S3eDVU71NHiMrXRq0TA7QpU)
         * Do not download OpenNI v2 beta, it relies on the Microsoft Kinect SDK which we cannot use
     * Move the zip file you just downloaded into your Kinect folder and uncompress it
+    * Rename the uncompressed folder to "OpenNI" (optional)
     * Open Terminal
-    * Type `cd ~/Kinect` and press ENTER
-    * Type `cd OpenNI` and press TAB, then press ENTER (the filename is long and pressing TAB lets Terminal autocomplete the rest of the directory name)
+    * Type `cd ~/Kinect/OpenNI` and press ENTER (change filepath names where necessary)
+        * TIP: we will be using the `cd` command several times in this tutorial, if you'd like you can simply drag your folder from finder into your Terminal window and then press ENTER
     * Type `sudo ./install.sh` and press ENTER
 5. Download and install SensorKinect
     * Open Terminal